 The collection of the Museum accommodates around six thousand pieces amassed by Calouste Sarkis Gulbenkian.

 This group of varied pieces documents the artistic periods that most marked Egyptian civilisation from the Old Empire to the Roman Era.

 This group has an extraordinary collection of Greek coins and medallions that are part of the treasure found in Abuquir, Egypt in 1902, as well as sculptures, ceramics, glass, jewellery and gems.

 Small collection that includes an outstanding Assyrian low relief from the palace of Assumazirpal.

-Calouste Gulbenkian's interest in artistic production from Persia, Turkey, Syria, the Caucasus and India, is very much in evidence here.
-The numerous objects on display include carpets, fabrics, illuminated manuscripts, book bindings, mosque lamps, painted tiles and ceramics.
+Calouste Gulbenkian's interest in artistic production from Persia, Turkey, Syria, the Caucasus and India, is very much in evidence here — from the 12th to to the 18th century.

 Significant group of Far Eastern Art, with porcelain and hard stones from China and lacquers from Japan.